Quiz on Nervous System of Anatomy and Physiology: Test Your Knowledge and Understanding

 Central Nervous System (CNS)

 The spinal cord, a long, thin structure extending from the brainstem, serves as a conduit for signals between the brain and the body.
-It is encased within the vertebral column and contains neural pathways that transmit motor commands and sensory information Simple as that..
+It is encased within the vertebral column and contains neural pathways that transmit motor commands and sensory information Most people skip this — try not to..

 Peripheral Nervous System (PNS)